Richard A. Carranza: Career

 He began his career as a high school bilingual social studies and mariachi music teacher, and then as a principal, both in Tucson, Arizona.

 Carranza was the Northwest Region superintendent for the Clark County School District in Las Vegas from 2007 to 2009.
-He served the San Francisco Unified School District, first as deputy superintendent and then as superintendent, where he was accused in 2015 of creating a hostile environment for women.
+He worked for the San Francisco Unified School District, first as deputy superintendent and then as superintendent, where he was accused in 2015 of creating a hostile environment for women.

 Houston Independent School District

 He was the superintendent of the Houston Independent School District (HISD) beginning in fall 2016.
-Carranza, who had signed a contract to serve for three years, served in this capacity until April 2018, when he was hired as New York City Schools Chancellor with a $345,000 salary.
+Carranza, who had signed a contract to for three years, remained in this capacity until April 2018, when he was hired as New York City Schools Chancellor with a $345,000 salary.
 He announced his acceptance of the new job in March of that year.
 Observers in the Houston area were not aware that Carranza was seeking to exit his position with HISD: He publicly stated that he and the board members of HISD did not have problems with one another.

 Doris Delaney, a monitor of HISD appointed by the Texas Education Agency (TEA), wrote a report stating that the former superintendent in fact disliked and felt frustration in reaction to actions taken by HISD board members.
 The report stated that Carranza disliked how the board was unable to deliberate important issues, overstepped its authority, and included members with inappropriate political desires.